 Nature: Spruits and wetlands will be crossed by the powerlines.
-From a walk-down study it was indicated that the great majority pylons do not occur within spruits or wetlands, but a few were placed in or close to a wetland.
-Hoare recommended that all pylons that were too close to a wetland be moved slightly.
-This implies that the footprint areas of construction of the pylons are actually outside any spruit or wetland, and will therefore have very little impact.
 The distance between pylons is adequately long so spruits and wetland can easily be crossed without damaging any of them.
 Therefore it is envisaged that the powerline and pylons will have very little impact on spruits and wetlands.